|

 Module A: Natural Gas

-Producers Worldwide, is a component of a broader study, The World
+Producers and Measurement Worldwide and by Region, is a component of a broader study,

-Market for Natural Gas and Gas Flow Measurement.
+Market for Natural Gas and Gas Flow Measurement, 3rd Edition.

 Measuring